SanghyunKim1/MLB_Team_RunsScored_Prediction/README.md

 ### Runs Scored Analysis 1: How did the league average runs scored change over time?
 <img src="https://github.com/SanghyunKim1/MLB_Team_RunsScored_Prediction/blob/master/images/barplot.png?raw=true" width="700" height="500">

 The bar plot above displays how the **league average runs scored** changed over time since the 2000 season.
-As we can see, although there were slight fluctuations, teams were able to score relatively many runs on average up until the mid 2000's (2000 ~ 2006). </br>
+As we can see, although there were slight fluctuations, teams were able to score relatively many runs up until the mid 2000's (2000 ~ 2006) on average . </br>
 However, such a trend seemed to reverse after the 2006 season.
-There was a clear downward trend in the league average runs scored for some reason until 2014 season.
+For some reason, there was a clear downward trend in the league average runs scored until 2014 season.
 Then the league average runs scored has been increasing again since 2015 except one weird season: 2020. </br>
-(Note that the 2020 season was an abnormal 60-game season due to the pandemic, while teams play 162 games in a normal season.) </br>
+(Note that the 2020 season was an abnormal 60-game season due to the pandemic, while teams usually play 162 games in a normal season.) </br>
-So, what happened to teams durig this period?
+But can we do more reliable statistics-based analysis to figure out if such differences are siginificant?
+Yes: **One-way ANOVA F-test and Post-hoc test**

 ```python
 # team batting data: batting_df